peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/rds.md

 * Multi AZ setup for DR (Disaster Recovery)
 * Maintenance windows for upgrades
 * Scaling capability (vertical and horizontal)
-* But you can’t SSH into your instances (amazon manages them for you)
+* But you can’t SSH into your instances (Amazon manages them for you)

 RDS Read replicas for read scalability
-* Up to 15 read replicas(MySQL, MariaDB and PostgreSQL) and 5 read replicas(Oracle and SQL Server)
+* Up to 15 read replicas (MySQL, MariaDB and PostgreSQL) and 5 read replicas (Oracle and SQL Server)
 * Within AZ, Cross AZ or Cross region
 * Replication is Async, so reads are eventually consistent
 * Replicas can be promoted to their own DB